Deputy: Remains could belong to woman missing since 1970s

 FAYETTEVILLE, W.Va.
-(AP) — Investigators say human remains found buried under a large cliff may be those of a West Virginia woman missing since 1979.
+(AP) — Human remains found buried under a large cliff may be those of a West Virginia woman missing since 1979, investigators said.

-The Fayette County Sheriff’s Office said in a news release that someone who was searching for arrowheads in the Kanawha Falls area on Tuesday afternoon found a human skull instead.
+A person searching for arrowheads in the Kanawha Falls area on Tuesday found a human skull instead, the Fayette County Sheriff’s Office said in a news release.
+The investigation is being treated as a homicide.

-Based on the fact that the bones appear to be between 30 and 40 years old, Capt.
-Jim Sizemore says the remains may belong to Sue Roop, a mother who disappeared 37 years ago.
+The bones appear to have been left for 30 to 40 years and could belong to Sue Roop, who disappeared more than 37 years ago, Capt.
+Jim Sizemore said.
+On Feb.
+12, 1979, Roop wrote a note to her three children, telling them to go to a neighbor’s if she wasn’t home when they returned from school.
+She took no clothes from her home in Bentree and left a pocketbook with money inside.
+Her children never saw her again.

-Sizemore says the connection to Roop is currently only a “wild guess,” but Roop is the only person from the area who is missing from that period.
+That the bones belonged to Roop is only a “wild guess,” Sizemore said, but Roop is the only person from the area who went missing around that time.

 Most Read Stories